Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning

 While training jobs can easily be shifted to run in clean regions, there are often restrictions for inference-time use of machine learning models which prevent such a move.
 Many companies are deploying large machine learning models powered by GPUs for everyday services.\footnote{See for example, search which now uses transformer networks at both Microsoft and Google. \href{https://web.archive.org/web/20191226085336/https://blog.google/products/search/search-language-understanding-bert/}{https://www.blog.google/products/search/search-language-understanding-bert/} and \href{https://web.archive.org/web/20191224113641/https://azure.microsoft.com/en-us/blog/microsoft-makes-it-easier-to-build-popular-language-representation-model-bert-at-large-scale/}{https://azure.microsoft.com/en-us/blog/microsoft-makes-it-easier-to-build-popular-language-representation-model-bert-at-large-scale/}}

-\begin{example} Production translation services, can process 100B words per day~\citep{turovsky2016ten}: roughly 4.2 million times our experiment in Figure~\ref{fig:transformer}.
+\begin{exampleinline} Production machine translation services, can process 100B words per day~\citep{turovsky2016ten}: roughly 4.2 million times our experiment in Figure~\ref{fig:transformer}.
 If all translation traffic were in Estonia, 12,768 kg\coeq~(the carbon sequestered by 16.7 acres of forest in one year~\citep{us2008greenhouse}) would be saved per day by using the more efficient model, yet if all traffic were in Québec, 378 kg\coeq~would be saved (the carbon sequestered by .5 acres of forest in one year~\citep{us2008greenhouse}).
-Considering the amounts of required compute, small differences in efficiency can scale to large emissions and energy impacts. \end{example}
+Considering the amounts of required compute, small differences in efficiency can scale to large emissions and energy impacts. \end{exampleinline}

 These services are latency-bound at inference time and thus cannot mitigate carbon emissions by shifting to different regions.
-Instead, energy-efficiency is key.
+Instead, deploying energy-efficient models not only reduces carbon emissions but also benefits the companies by bringing the energy costs down.
 We encourage companies to consider weighing energy costs (both social and monetary) with the performance gains of a new model before deploying it.
-In the case of our translation experiment in Figure~\ref{fig:transformer}, the pre-trained convolutional model we use is significantly more energy hungry across than the transformer model we use.
+In the case of our translation experiment in Figure~\ref{fig:transformer}, the pre-trained convolutional model we use is significantly more energy hungry across runs than the transformer model we use.